 To the yeast mixture, add the eggs, melted butter, 1/4 cup sugar, salt, and all the flour.
 Fit the dough hook on the mixer and mix the yeast-flour mixture until combined, and the dough begins to pull away from the sides of the bowl.
 If it doesn’t do this, and the dough feels very sticky (when touched some dough comes away on your fingertip), sprinkle 2 tablespoons flour on the dough, and continue beating until smooth.
 Continue adding flour 2 tablespoons at a time if the dough is still too sticky and won’t pull away from the sides of the bowl.
 I added up to 10 tablespoons without detriment.
 Grease a large bowl with a little oil.
 Turn the dough out onto a lightly floured surface, kneading the dough and incorporating up to 2 additional tablespoons of flour.
 The dough should be smooth and shiny.
 Transfer the dough to the bowl and cover with plastic wrap and a clean kitchen towel.
 Let rise at room temperature until it doubles in size, about 1 hour.

 While the dough is proofing in the bowl, prepare the fillings (recipes to follow) and line two baking trays with parchment paper that has been lightly sprinkled with flour.
 Turn the dough out onto a well-floured surface, and sprinkle a little flour on top.
 Because I have a small work surface, I cut the dough ball in half and put one half back in the bowl covered with plastic.
-I rolled out the remaining half to a 1/2 inch thickness.
+Pat the dough on the work surface with your palm to work out the air bubbles.
+Then roll the dough out.
+Flip it over and roll to 1/2 inch thickness.
 I used a 4 inch cookie cutter to cut out 8 circles.
 Don’t twist the cutter because you want to get a straight edge for the doughnuts to puff up when they fry.
 Gently knead any scraps together to form a ball, and let it rest, covered with plastic, for 30 minutes before cutting out more dough circles.
 These re-kneaded scraps will not have the height of the first roll-out of doughnuts.
+Repeat with remaining dough.

 Baker’s Note: Try and get as many doughnuts as possible from the first roll.